-During 2018, the Retirement System expanded its commitment to private investments and real estate to replace previous commitments nearing the end of their respective investment periods.
-In aggregate, the Board made allocations of approximately nine percent to new and existing managers while simultaneously providing a measure of liquidity for new capital calls and to meet operational cash flow obligations.
+During 2019, the Retirement System continued its commitment to private investments and real estate to replace previous commitments nearing the end of their respective investment periods.
+In aggregate, the Board made allocations of approximately six percent to new and existing managers while simultaneously maintaining the liquidity needed for new capital calls and to meet operational cash flow obligations.

-I am pleased to report that in 2018 MECRS once again applied for and received a compliance award from the Public Pension Coordinating Council, (PPCC) for having met professional standards for plan funding.
+I am pleased to report that in 2019 MECRS once again applied for and received a compliance award from the Public Pension Coordinating Council, (PPCC) for having met professional standards for plan funding.
 In order to receive the award, Plans must meet requirements established by the PPCC.
-This is the sixteenth year in a row that MECRS has received an award from the PPCC.
+This is the seventeenth year in a row that MECRS has received an award from the PPCC.